cobra ferrari wars

 This was a very comfortable car to drive and I took it on a 500-mile round trip from Phoenix to Bisbee, Arizona.
 I parked it outside the hotel and it hailed, fortunately not hard enough to create a million little dents.
 I reached over 140 mph on the highway from Bisbee to Sierre Vista ,crossing the San Pedro river, but the uneven road surface and my old-style bias belted racing tires let the car move around at speed.
 The 3.8 litre motor revved higher than the 4.2 but didn't have the torque.

-I took this from the roof of our carport after I had completed a revegetation of much of our yard.
 This photo shows the sharp drop off of the Jag's tail area which Brock felt was excessive -- it would cause airflow separation.
 This is why cars like the Cobra coupe and Ferrari LM chopped off their tail -- the Kamm tail.
 There is a great photo of the original Lindner-Nocker aerodynamic lightweight on page 174 of the book.

-General Questions E-mail: mikelshoen@yahoo.com
+General Questions E-mail: Click here «

 © Copyright 2009 Cobra Ferrari Wars ~ ALL RIGHTS RESERVED

-Site Design: www.vaportrailproducion.com
+Site Design: vaportrailproducion.com